OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 Back to top Open-source software and open data

-Some open-source software and open data are available as downloads and through APIs.
+Some open-source software and open data are available as downloads.

-Find out more on our open-source here and about our public APIs here.
+Find out more on our open-source here.

 When you access it, we’ll always let you know what terms apply.